Shell Script · Conditional Statements

 Decision Making

-Control the flow of execution based on conditions.
+Control script flow based on conditions.

 Automation